akittiru/Areeya-portfolio-templates/critique-by-design.md

 This time, I adjusted the chart to better reflect the design I have in mind.
 I considered using Datawrapper because the interactive format and column layout could have improved the presentation of the chart.
 However, the result appeared crowded and did not enhance clarity or audience engagement as expected.

 4) My fourth revision (attempt!)
+After trying all the charts my friends suggested (some of which I’d never even thought of) I realized that I still like my original idea the most.
 <img width="1024" height="1536" alt="image" src="https://github.com/user-attachments/assets/128a6241-48b7-49b1-9558-2ee72f4f8892" />

-I’m still unable to apply the correct color scale to the animal icons.
+However, I’m still unable to apply the correct color scale to the animal icons.
 I tried using ChatGPT for assistance, but the output became inconsistent and introduced several inaccuracies.

 5) My fifth revision
 I think AI still lacks the capability to generate accurate pictures—especially matching each animal correctly with its label.
 Most of the time it creates mythical or incorrect animals, and the names are often wrong.
 Combining pink and blue within the same flat icon also seems nearly impossible at the moment.